steve3535/gitlab-university/day-1/2-project1.md

 git diff          # See unstaged changes
 ```

-## Common Questions to Ask Students
+## Questions
 1. What's the difference between git add and git commit?
 2. Why do we need a staging area?
-3. What makes a good commit message?
-4. How can you see what changes are staged?
+3. How can you see what changes are staged?
-5. What's the difference between tracked and untracked files?
+4. What's the difference between git diff and git diff --staged

 ## Part B: Understanding Git's Data Model